 Revitalizing main streets with Pop-up Shops

 DECA’s pop-up shop project filled vacant stores with vibrant businesses using an alternative tenancy model.
 The commercial vacancy rate on Danforth East has decreased from 17% to 6%.

-- 6 small enterprises incubated by this project: The Handwork Dept, Merrily Merrily, In This Closet, Fareal Custom Tshirts; LEN: Democratic purveyors of beautiful things, Looking Glass Adventures.
+- 6 small enterprises incubated by this project: The Handwork Dept, Merrily Merrily, In This Closet, Fareal Custom Tshirts; LEN: Democratic purveyors of beautiful things, and Looking Glass Adventures.